Understanding Copilot Studio Agent Flows

 Introduction

-Copilot Studio offers different types of flows based on their triggers and usage.
-These flows are designed to optimize automation and resource allocation, making them a powerful tool for organizations leveraging Power Automate.
+Copilot Studio creates different types of flows based on whether they are created as a trigger (autonomous agent) or as part of action within Topics or elsewhere.
+These flows leverage Power Automate in the background.
 This post explores the distinctions between trigger flows and agent flows, their advantages, and how they integrate with Copilot Studio.

 Types of Flows in Copilot Studio